CARING FOR MY HISTORIC BUILDING

 Where can I do historical research on Rhode Island topics?

 The Rhode Island Historical Society Library, Rhode Island State Archives, Rhode Island State Library, and Newport Historical Society are outstanding resources.
 Local libraries, town archives, and university libraries can be excellent sources, too.
-If you are researching a particular Rhode Island building, you may email Mercedes Monteiro or call her at (401)222-4133 for information from RIHPHC files.
+If you are researching a particular Rhode Island building, you may email Jeffrey Emidy or call him at (401)222-4134 for information from RIHPHC files.

 Can I apply for a Rhode Island Historic Homeowner Tax Credit?